Draco41400/CBASE-Crack-Detection/Use_this_one/README.md

+# Note that this is the old ReadMe file.
+I am not the original creator of this AI.

 # Concrete-Crack-Detection
 ### UPDATE(5/20/2019): That took longer than expected.
 I've finished porting over to PyTorch in the `pytorch` branch.
 I still have to obtain some decent results.
 Would require some hyperparameter tuning.
 Feel free to train your own models, shouldn't take longer than a couple of hours on CPU.